Business Technology Management (BBTM)

 Applicant Background Summary (ABS) Form

 If your average is below the minimum requirement for your program, your extracurricular information could help you gain admission.
 This form can be found and submitted online in your applicant portal.
 More information is provided to applicants in their confirmation of application email from Laurier.
 The last day to submit the ABS form is: April 27, 2022.

 Special Case or Extenuating Circumstances

-If recent or present circumstances have impacted your ability to achieve a strong academic standing, email a personal statement to email@example.com.
+If recent or present circumstances have impacted your ability to achieve a strong academic standing, you may submit a personal statement in your applicant portal.
 It is your decision to disclose any supporting details.

 Failed and Repeated Courses

 If you are applying to a program in the Faculty of Science or the Lazaridis School of Business and Economics, we consider repeated courses when calculating your admission average.
 For all other programs and faculties, we use your highest grade in any repeated courses.
 We use a weighted average of your first and latest course attempts for required courses only.
 (Required courses are listed in your program's admission requirements).
 If you repeat a course that isn't required for admission, we use your highest grade.
 For all other programs and faculties, we use your highest grade in any repeated courses.

 Admission decisions are made on an ongoing basis using available grade information.
 Your offer of admission is conditional upon your final grades.

 - Admission is based on your best five 3U/M courses.